 When it has normal representation the content of the representation is convertible to the element type without error.

-Note that validation errors or recoverable errors do not prevent determination that a component is known-to-exist.
+Note that Validation Errors or Recoverable Errors do not prevent determination that a component is known-to-exist.

 Processing Error After Determining Known-to-exist

-Note that it is possible for an occurrence of a schema component to be known-to-exist due to a positive discrimination, but then subsequently a processing error occurs when evaluating a statement annotation such as a dfdl:assert or a dfdl:setVariable, or a processing error occurs when determining the representation, or in the case of normal representation and simpleType, when converting that representation's content into a value of the type.
-This processing error does not change the fact that the schema component was determined to be known-to-exist.
-This is important in the discussion of resolving below.
+Note that it is possible for an occurrence of a schema component to be known-to-exist due to a positive discrimination, but then subsequently a Processing Error occurs when evaluating a statement annotation such as a dfdl:assert or a dfdl:setVariable, or a Processing Error occurs when determining the representation, or in the case of normal representation and simple type, when converting that representation's content into a value of the type.
+This Processing Error does not change the fact that the schema component was determined to be known-to-exist.
+This is important in the discussion of resolving points of uncertainty below.

 Known-not-to-exist